Amiradha/Major_Project/README.md

 whitenoise
 ```

+---

 ## Troubleshooting

 1. **MySQLdb Error**:
-   - Ensure MySQL is installed
+   - Ensure MySQL is installed.
-   - Install mysqlclient: `pip install mysqlclient`
+   - Install `mysqlclient`:
+     ```bash
+     pip install mysqlclient
+     ```

 2. **Database Connection**:
-   - Verify MySQL server is running
+   - Ensure the MySQL server is running.
-   - Check database credentials in settings.py
+   - Double-check the database credentials in `settings.py`.

 3. **Static Files**:
-   - Run `python manage.py collectstatic`
+   - Run:
+     ```bash
+     python manage.py collectstatic
+     ```
-   - Ensure STATIC_ROOT is configured in settings.py
+   - Ensure `STATIC_ROOT` is configured in `settings.py`.

+---

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch for your feature or bug fix.
-3. Make your changes
+3. Commit and push your changes.
-4. Submit a pull request
+4. Submit a pull request.

+---

 ## License

 This project is licensed under the MIT License.

-Let me know if you need any clarification or have questions about running the project!
+Let me know if there's anything else you'd like to include!